-We’d recommend comparing prices on individual airlines’ websites and travel sites such as Skyscanner, Hipmunk, CheapAir, Expedia, Kayak, Priceline, and Hotwire, being flexible with your dates (if you can), setting up price alerts and subscribing to TravelZoo and Airfarewatchdog if you’re seeking a bargain.
+We’d recommend comparing prices on individual airlines’ websites and travel sites such as Skyscanner, Hipmunk, CheapAir, Expedia, Kayak, and Priceline, being flexible with your dates (if you can), setting up price alerts and subscribing to TravelZoo and Airfarewatchdog if you’re seeking a bargain.

 Leaving the Airport:

 According to Wikitravel (which is a stellar, constantly updated resource for traveling!), taxi fare into town is approximately $30.